exponea/exponea-xamarin-sdk/documentation/ANDROID_PUSH.md

 ## 📣  Android Push Notifications

 Exponea allows you to easily create complex scenarios which you can use to send push notifications directly to your customers.
 The following section explains how to enable push notifications.

-## Quick start
+## Quickstart

-For push notifications to work, you'll need to setup a few things:
+For push notifications to work, you'll need to set up a few things:
 - create a Firebase project
 - integrate Firebase into your application
 - set the Firebase server key in the Exponea web app